weight loss

 We’re currently tackling an obesity epidemic.
 According to a survey by the House of Commons, around three-quarters of adults aged 45-74 are overweight or obese in the UK.
 It’s a shockingly high statistic and has huge implications on the general health of the nation and the strain that goes on the NHS.

 As experts in the field of nutrition and weight management have told us, a healthy diet is absolutely critical for losing weight.
 But there’s an abundance of misinformation about nutrition that makes healthy eating even harder.
-Luckily, there are some common diet mistakes, and once you get to grips with what they are, they can be easily avoided.
+Luckily, there are some common diet myths, and once you get to grips with what they are, it's easier to build healthy habits that actually work.

 There’s no specific diet that works for everyone and to add to the challenge, there’s an abundance of misleading and false information circulating when it comes to healthy eating.
 On top of all this, more and more new diets claim to be the best and simplest way of shedding the pounds, making it even more difficult to know what will actually work for you.